LX-mixers for QAOA: Optimal mixers restricted to subspaces and the stabilizer formalism: Applications and practical considerations

 For this case it is possible to find an optimal mixer by employing the proposed algorithm independently on each subspace $B_i$.
 The algorithm remains scalable if there are a fixed number of different cases $B_i$ when $L$ is increased.
 Given the independence of the constraints, we can then define the following mixer Hamiltonian

 where $H_i$ acts non-trivially on the subspace according to $B_i$.
-From algebraic graph theory, it is known that the Kronecker sum of adjacency matrices corresponds to what is commonly referred to as the Cartesian product of graphs, see Figure~\ref{fig:cartesian}. \begin{definition}[Cartesian product of graphs] Let G(V,E) and H(V',E') be two graphs, the Cartesian product $G\Box H$, usually called box product, is a graph such that: \begin{itemize} \item The vertex set of $G(V,E)\Box H(V',E')$ is composed by the Cartesian product of $VxV'$ \item Two vertex (u,u') and (v,v') are adjacent in $G\Box H$ if \begin{itemize} \item u = v and u' and v' are adjacent in H \item u'= v' and u and v are adjacent in G \end{itemize} \end{itemize} \end{definition}
+From algebraic graph theory, it is known that the Kronecker sum of adjacency matrices corresponds to what is commonly referred to as the Cartesian product of graphs, see Figure~\ref{fig:cartesian}.